 - practical and legal difficulties; people who moved frequently or had no fixed address could struggle to register for health services, travel to vaccination centres could be costly, some lacked knowledge of their vaccine history, or worried about being questioned on their immigration status.

-Vaccine uptake was improved:
+Vaccine uptake was improved by:

 - tailored communication about vaccinations, including face-to-face conversations, information about the benefits of vaccination, personalised reminders (nudge behaviours); messages aligned to religious teachings on health were helpful